 Azure AD SCIM 2.0 setup by Contractbook

-Below you can find the steps needed to configure a SCIM integration with Contractbook in Microsoft Azure Portal’s Active Directory.
+Below are the steps to configure a SCIM integration with Contractbook in Microsoft Azure portal’s active directory.

 Requirements to establish the integration: